gracefh/portfolio/README.md

 # Hi!

 Thanks for checking out my portfolio!
-I started working on this version of my portfolio in 2024 and am continuing to work on this into 2025.
-We're working on it oop
+I started working on this version of my portfolio in 2024 and am first publishing it in the beginning of 2026!

 ## Create React App Info